 the concepts of proximate cause and best available information, as necessary

-Sensitivity should be given to the possible impact on the licensee of changes to resource and schedule plans, and
+Sensitivity should be given to the possible impact on the licensee of changes to resource and schedule plans, and the issue Sponsor should maintain communication with licensee management throughout the dispositioning of the issue.

 Exhibit 1, “IFRB Worksheet,” serves as the basis for the discussion of the concerns during the IFRB.
 The sections of the Worksheet contain a summary of the issue (section 1), the performance deficiency details and initial evaluation (section 2), inspection staff recommended action (section 3), and IFRB decisions (section 4).
 The IFRB Worksheet shall be promptly sent to the cognizant inspection branch chief and routed with SERP documentation if a SERP will be held.
-Agencywide Documents Access and Management System (ADAMS).
+The IFRB Worksheet shall be maintained in Agencywide Documents Access and Management System (ADAMS).
+See section 04.02.

-Exhibit 2, “Inspection and Significance Determination Process Metrics,” is provided to illustrate the 255-day period final significance .
-The exhibit reflects the completion of 120 days from the issue identification until the final exit, 45 days to issue the inspection report , and 90 days to complete the SDP evaluation .
+Exhibit 2, “Inspection and Significance Determination Process Metrics,” is provided to illustrate the 255-day period from issue identification through final significance determination.
+The exhibit reflects the completion goals of 120 days from the issue identification until the final exit, 45 days to issue the inspection report or choice letter, and 90 days to complete the SDP evaluation and issue the final significance determination letter.

 IFRB Worksheet